yasufum/dpdk-installer/README.md

 ### (2) ssh

-Ansible uses ssh to install tools on remote server, so you have to ssh client into ansible server in which ansible is installed.
+Ansible uses ssh to install tools on remote server, so you have to ssh client and sshpass into ansible server in which ansible is installed. sshpass is required to login to remote with password.

 You also have to install sshd on ansible clients and to be able to ssh-key login from the server before install DPDK and other applications.